 Anna Lowder, Co-Founder, Matter Design Co.

 Anna Lowder, and her husband Harvi Sahota, are the founders of Matter Design Co.
 Serving as equal parts designers, entrepreneurs, and New Urbanists, Anna and Harvi enjoy the task of creating a design solution for any challenge, believing that good design has the power to connect and foster relationships and change.
 They work under their guiding principle of “Building Community Through Design."
 In 2005, Anna and Harvi moved back to Anna’s hometown of Montgomery, AL, with the goal of making a long-lasting, positive impact on the community through design and development.
 The couple founded Matter Design Co. in 2011, a design firm focused on projects ranging from brand identity and marketing to events and spatial design.
-The firm has crafted the identity and vision of independent restaurants, mixed-use real estate developments, urban infill micro-sites, regional events, a national campaigns for brands and municipalities.
+The firm has crafted the identity and vision of independent restaurants, mixed-use real estate developments, urban infill micro-sites, regional events, and national campaigns for brands and municipalities.
 Harvi oversees the creative design and direction for the company, while Anna oversees brand strategy and implementation.

 Mike Lydon, Principal, Street Plans